-Which is the right modern Aga for me?
+Which is the right cast iron cooker for me?

 I think it is best best Aga ever made is the Dual Control and I had one for 7 years..
 Sadly, it has now been withdrawn from sale and superceded by the latest models.

 The new Agas, issued in 2019 and 2020, are different to any of the traditional Agas.
-The closest to a Dual Control is the R7, the closest to the Total Control is the R7i.
+The closest to a Dual Control is the R7, the closest to the Total Control appears to have been withdrawn completely.

 Before you commit to buying one of the newest, computerised and controllable Agas, please have a very serious look at the Esse electric range cooker.
 It is brilliant, the element goes all round the oven (so that it cooks like a traditional cast iron oven).
 It has a dome lid over the induction hotplate.
 It is British, hand built to order in Lancashire.
 It is a lot cheaper, too.

 I think I am slightly in love with the Esse, and have changed my cooker from an Aga to an Esse.

 You might also have a look at an Everhot, the Thornhill Ecorange and Heritage while you are at it!

 If you want a traditional heat storage Aga, buy a reconditioned one, made and built in Shropshire in the days when Aga were truly British.